Our process

 In 2020, we commissioned an external expert to review our updated complaints approach.
 Areas specifically reviewed were the visibility, accessibility, responsiveness, restorative approach, independence, confidentiality, accountability, monitoring with a centralised, anonymous data collection with an analysis process, protection for those who make the complaint and prevention of victimisation.
 For more information, read the report and recommendations (PDF 386.3KB) (PDF 386.3KB).

-RACS complaints framework is relevant to our profession, our role and our commitment to building respect and improving patient safety.
+RACS enquiries, concerns and complaints framework is relevant to our profession, our role and our commitment to building respect and improving patient safety.

 There is a clear role for the College, employers and other agencies which have different legal powers.
 RACS: